OpenEvalProject/evals/manuscripts/elife-92419/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0220qvk04 Spine Center, Xinhua Hospital, Shanghai Jiaotong University School of Medicine Shanghai China
+1. Spine Center, Xinhua Hospital, Shanghai Jiaotong University School of Medicine Shanghai China ([ROR:0220qvk04](https://ror.org/0220qvk04))

 † Corresponding author

 ## Abstract

-It has been reported that loss of PCBP2 led to increased reactive oxygen species (ROS) production and accelerated cell aging.
+Background:It has been reported that loss of PCBP2 led to increased reactive oxygen species (ROS) production and accelerated cell aging.
 Knockdown of PCBP2 in HCT116 cells leads to significant downregulation of fibroblast growth factor 2 (FGF2).
-Here, we tried to elucidate the intrinsic factors and potential mechanisms of bone marrow mesenchymal stromal cells (BMSCs) aging from the interactions among PCBP2, ROS, and FGF2.
-Unlabeled quantitative proteomics were performed to show differentially expressed proteins in the replicative senescent human bone marrow mesenchymal stromal cells (RS-hBMSCs).
+Here, we tried to elucidate the intrinsic factors and potential mechanisms of bone marrow mesenchymal stromal cells (BMSCs) aging from the interactions among PCBP2, ROS, and FGF2.Methods:Unlabeled quantitative proteomics were performed to show differentially expressed proteins in the replicative senescent human bone marrow mesenchymal stromal cells (RS-hBMSCs).
 ROS and FGF2 were detected in the loss-and-gain cell function experiments of PCBP2.
-The functional recovery experiments were performed to verify whether PCBP2 regulates cell function through ROS/FGF2-dependent ways.
-PCBP2 expression was significantly lower in P10-hBMSCs.
+The functional recovery experiments were performed to verify whether PCBP2 regulates cell function through ROS/FGF2-dependent ways.Results:PCBP2 expression was significantly lower in P10-hBMSCs.
 Knocking down the expression of PCBP2 inhibited the proliferation while accentuated the apoptosis and cell arrest of RS-hBMSCs.
 PCBP2 silence could increase the production of ROS.
 On the contrary, overexpression of PCBP2 increased the viability of both P3-hBMSCs and P10-hBMSCs significantly.
 Meanwhile, overexpression of PCBP2 led to significantly reduced expression of FGF2.
-Overexpression of FGF2 significantly offset the effect of PCBP2 overexpression in P10-hBMSCs, leading to decreased cell proliferation, increased apoptosis, and reduced G0/G1 phase ratio of the cells.
-This study initially elucidates that PCBP2 as an intrinsic aging factor regulates the replicative senescence of hBMSCs through the ROS-FGF2 signaling axis.
-This study was supported by the National Natural Science Foundation of China (82172474).
+Overexpression of FGF2 significantly offset the effect of PCBP2 overexpression in P10-hBMSCs, leading to decreased cell proliferation, increased apoptosis, and reduced G0/G1 phase ratio of the cells.Conclusions:This study initially elucidates that PCBP2 as an intrinsic aging factor regulates the replicative senescence of hBMSCs through the ROS-FGF2 signaling axis.Funding:This study was supported by the National Natural Science Foundation of China (82172474).

 ## Introduction